 It’s that time again.
-The highlight of the academic year, Tennessee Wesleyan College’s 2013 Commencement ceremonies will be the college’s 156th and will span three days and three events.
+The highlight of the academic year, Tennessee Wesleyan College’s 2014 Commencement ceremonies will be the college’s 157th and will span three days and three events.

-The celebration of academic achievement begins Thursday, May 2 at 7 p.m. when TWC’s Fort Sanders Nursing Department hosts its Senior Convocation and Pinning Ceremony for more than 60 2013 nursing graduates.
+The celebration of academic achievement begins Thursday, May 1 at 7 p.m. when TWC’s Fort Sanders Nursing Department hosts its Senior Convocation and Pinning Ceremony for its 2014 nursing graduates.
 The ceremony will be held at Cokesbury United Methodist Church, located at 9908 Kingston Pike in Knoxville, Tenn.

-TWC’s three-day celebration will conclude Saturday, May 4 at 9 a.m. when more than 200 graduates will walk across the stage at Commencement.
-The ceremony will be held on TWC’s Wesley Commons Lawn and will honor the classes of 1953 and 1963 as Golden Anniversary Alumni.
+TWC’s three-day celebration will conclude Saturday, May 3 at 9 a.m. when the college’s 2014 graduates will walk across the stage at Commencement.
+The ceremony will be held on TWC’s Wesley Commons Lawn and will honor the classes of 1954 and 1964 as Golden Anniversary Alumni.
 Saturday’s Commencement speaker will be Bill Kilbride, president of Mohawk Home, chief sustainability officer globally for Mohawk Industries, and president elect for the Chattanooga Chamber of Commerce.

 Prior to Baccalaureate Speaker Rev. Roberts’ appointment as the Director of Connectional Ministries of the Holston Conference of the United Methodist Church, she served as pastor of First UMC, Oak Ridge, Keith Memorial UMC, and as the Knoxville District Superintendent.
 She has also served churches in West Virginia and New Jersey.